lumxiv/SimpleAssist/README.md

 > Building animassist.exe requires the Havok 2014 SDK and an env var of HAVOK_SDK_ROOT set to the directory, as well as the Visual C++ Platform Toolset v110.
 This is included in any install of VS2012, including the Community edition.
 You can find the Havok SDK to compile with in the description of [this video](https://www.youtube.com/watch?v=U88C9K-mSHs).
 Please note that is NOT a download I control, just a random one from online.

-Make sure to set your `HAVOK_SDK_ROOT`, that the CMakeLists `link_directories()` instructions resolves to it and that your CMake is 3.10 otherwise it might not include VS2012.
+Make sure to set your `HAVOK_SDK_ROOT`, that the CMakeLists `link_directories()` instructions resolves to it, and that your CMake is 3.10 otherwise it might not include VS2012.